student-IH-labs-and-stuff/BEES-DAFT-MAY21/Projects/Final_Project/readme.md

 -----
 ###### Section one : the process

-+ a) Student portal - definition & deadline
++ a) Student portal - definition & deadline, clarifications of objective
-+ b) Clarify the project timetable day by day
++ b) Run through the project timetable day by day
-+ c) Orientation of the github folder
++ c) Orientation in the github folder
 + d) Expectations from the teaching team
 + e) General questions (not topic related)